SabrinaPau/01_Getting-started/1_Customizing_Terminal.md

 - [Starship Theme](#install-starship-theme)

 Life can be easier if you become accustomed to using terminal.
 By pimping your terminal, you boost the appearance and get cool features that make your work more efficient.
+Please follow the steps below in the given order.

 > A brief **warning** before we start: The following instructions on how to uprade your terminal will require the installation of software, that doesn't work well with older verisons of macOS.
 We recommend to follow the instructions only when you are using macOS Catalina or higher.